Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description】
-    获取云存储2.0消息 通过判断supportAlarmVideoReport == 1 或者evt == 1判断设备支持2.0报警消息
+    Get cloud storage 2.0 messages.
+By judging supportAlarmVideoReport == 1 or evt == 1, determine whether the device supports 2.0 alarm messages.
 【Function】

      /**
-     get all the alarm messgae of one device  by day
-     (云存储2.0获取某个设备某天的报警消息,每次最多返回20条信息)
+     Cloud Storage 2.0 obtains the alarm message of a device on a certain day, and returns up to 20 pieces of information each time

-     @param deviceID 设备ID
+     @param deviceID Device ID
-     @param day 天，如："20200804"
+     @param day date, such as: "20200804"
-     @param channel 默认为0
+     @param channel Default is 0
-     @param msgTime  devLocaTtime，传@“0”拉取最新消息 其他 如：“20220406200300” 表示获取在20220406200300之后的消息
+     @param msgTime  devLocaTtime，Pass @"0" to get the latest news.
+Others, such as "20220406200300" means to get the news after 20220406200300
-     @param eventType eventType (事件报警类型，每条消息存在一种类型，取值"1" "2" "3"..."13")
+     @param eventType eventType (Event alarm type.
+Each message has one type.
+The value is "1" "2" "3"..."13")
-     "-1": 表示不进行筛选
+     "-1": Indicates no filtering will be performed
      "1": "motion",
      "3": "bell",
      "6": "decibel",